boydmeredith/jbreda_kilosort/README.md

 ----------------------------------
 # TODO
+- update all paths to go from Brody_Lab_Ephys --> jbreda_kilosort
-- fork into brody lab repo
+  fork into brody lab repo
 - in main_kilosort_forcluster_parallel_wrapper, remove temp_wh.dat to save space after kilosort has run
 - Post-processing